cmhollins2022/CS50-Practice/Lecture-2-Notes.md

 Diagnose the problem.
 Utilize "Print" or an equivelent to better understand the problem.

 A debugger allows for an in depth walkthrough of code.
 Step through your code "step by step" by utilizing a debugger.
 (Rather than repetative "print" statements.

+Rubber Duck Debugging? 🦆 - Just talk through your problems when Programming Bugs arrise.
+Simply hearing yourself can better help you to understand and discern the logic of what could be the problem.